-Infection control precautions during construction should be integrated into the design and documented from the beginning of the design stage.
-It is important that the dust and infection control principles developed during the pre-design stage be integrated at the initial stages of the design development.
+900.1.00 Infection control precautions during construction should be integrated into the design and documented from the beginning of the design stage.
+It is important that the dust and infection control principals developed during the pre-design stage are integrated at the initial stages of the design development.
 It is important that the pre-design team comprehensively brief the design team and submit the findings of the survey and risk profile.

-6.2 Risk Management
+Risk Management

-A formal approach to risk management must be part of all building and renovation activities.
-Risk management should include specific assessment of infection control risks.
-The design stages of a project shall include an infection control risk assessment.

-A more detailed review of risk is beyond the scope of this document but adherence to risk management principles will provide the framework to assemble a relevant risk management strategy.

-Airborne sampling may be part of a risk management program.
+- 900.2.00 A formal approach to risk management must be part of all building and renovation activities.
+Risk management should include specific assessment of infection control risks. - 900.3.00 A more detailed review of risk is beyond the scope of this document, but adherence to Australian Standard 4360 Risk Management principles will provide the framework to assemble a relevant risk management strategy. - 900.4.00 Airborne sampling may be part of a risk management program.
 Cumulative data is used to establish indoor and outdoor background levels of filamentous fungi for a particular site.
 This will enable establishment of risk profiles for particular locations in and around the hospital.

-The risk profile should as a minimum:
+900 .5.00 The risk profile should as a minimum: